sugarvillela/TF_IDF/README.md

 # TF_IDF
 Implementation of Term_Frequency*Inverse_Document_Frequency for Information Retrieval

+## Two Implementations
+* I wrote this in Java, then I translated a Python version

 ## Instructions
-* Make sure data files are in home directory.
+* For Java version, make sure data files are in home directory.
 File open uses relative path.
+* For Python version, just use relative path.
+My file utilities prepend the absolute path for you.
 * Data files must be of the format 'file01.txt'.
 (Mainly the numeric part is 2 digits starting at index 4)
 * Stoplist.txt is a list of words to skip, like 'a' and 'the'
 * To display inverted index, type 'disp'